 Heart and vessel disease, abnormal cholesterol

-Not a shock that cardiovascular disease is close behind the diabetes risk.
+It’s not a shock that cardiovascular disease is close behind diabetes risk.
 Unresolved PCOS is a clear path to these imbalances.
 High insulin and testosterone can lead to abnormal lipids (HDL, LDL, cholesterol, triglycerides).
 These are surrogate markers of inflammation.
 Using drugs to lower these levels misses the point.
 Cholesterol runs high in order to try to repair the damage being done to your blood vessels.
 Artificially lowering cholesterol without addressing the underlying causes, particularly in women, is of virtually no benefit to reducing heart disease risk according to studies.

-Sleep apnea describes a condition when your airway becomes blocked during sleep, usually by a collapse of the soft tissue around your neck.
+Sleep apnea is when your airway becomes blocked during sleep, usually by a collapse of the soft tissue around your neck.
 This results in short episodes of not getting oxygen (“holding” your breath) up to hundreds of times a night.
 Unbeknownst to you, you are snapped out of sleep in order to breathe.
 Studies indicate that if you have PCOS your risk of developing sleep apnea is significantly increased, regardless of weight.
 Obstructive sleep apnea is not just a risk if you are overweight.
-There are other PCOS related factors that increase risk.
+There are other PCOS-related factors that increase risk.
 Why is this important?
 Firstly, sleep apnea causes hypoxia (low oxygen) which inflames your whole body – not good for any woman, and definitely not good for PCOS.
 Apnea also increases your risk for many health issues: